bschollnick/QuickBBS/docs/design documents/filetypes_design.md

 #### `load_filetypes(force=False)`

-**What does this do?** Keeps an older, separately named copy of the same registry data in sync for the one caller that still expects it under its original name, and is the one entry point that can force a reload after the table changes on disk.
+**What does this do?** Is the one entry point that can force a reload of the registry after the table changes on disk.

-**What is its purpose?** Populates `FILETYPE_DATA`, an older global kept for `thumbnails/image_utils.py`, by calling `get_ftype_dict()`.
-With `force=True`, first clears `_filetypes_dict` so the next `get_ftype_dict()` call reloads from the database — this is the only way the in-memory copy is ever refreshed (§1.2).
+**What is its purpose?** Reloads whenever the cache is falsy — either `None` (cold start) or `{}` (the empty-DB startup state, see below) — or when `force=True`.
+The reset of `_filetypes_dict` to `None` happens unconditionally once the decision to reload is made, then `get_ftype_dict()` repopulates it.
+This is the only way the in-memory copy is ever refreshed (§1.2).

-A `SynchronousOnlyOperation` raised inside is deliberately re-raised rather than
+Guarding on `not _filetypes_dict` rather than `_filetypes_dict is None` matters: the empty-DB startup path (`AppConfig.ready()` running against a test DB with no rows yet) caches `{}`, which is falsy but not `None`.
+A prior version of this guard checked only `FILETYPE_DATA` truthiness while resetting the cache only inside `if force:` — so a non-forced call against a cached `{}` would print its "loading" message but return the same empty dict unchanged, silently no-oping the reload.
+Fixed by making the reset unconditional.

-swallowed: returning an empty cache here would make every lookup fail silently, looking exactly like an empty table rather than a call from the wrong context.
-A plain `DatabaseError` is caught and printed with a hint to run `refresh_filetypes`, since that error means the table itself needs attention, not the caller.
+A failed reload is not recoverable and is not swallowed. `SynchronousOnlyOperation` and `DatabaseError` (or any other exception from `get_ftype_dict()`) both propagate unhandled out of `load_filetypes()`, leaving `_filetypes_dict` as `None`.
+This is a deliberate reversal of an earlier draft that caught `DatabaseError` and printed a hint to run `refresh_filetypes` while returning the (possibly stale or empty) existing cache — see `filetypes_exceptions.md` for the reasoning.
+In this codebase a failed filetypes reload is not a recoverable, expected-to-occur incident; it indicates the table itself needs attention, and any caller — worker startup, request middleware, or the `post_save`/`post_delete` signal handler — should fail loudly rather than continue running the scan or directory-aggregate paths against stale or invalid data.

-`FILETYPE_DATA` and `_filetypes_dict` end up pointing at the same dict object once loaded — two names for one piece of state, kept only because `image_utils.py` still reads the older one.
+The `FILETYPE_DATA` global that used to shadow `_filetypes_dict` under a second name has been removed; `_filetypes_dict` is the only cache now.

 ---